Worst Cities for Allergies in 2013

 Got Allergies?
 Avoid These Cities

 The results are in: the Asthma and Allergy Foundation of America (AAFA) has released its 2013 Spring Allergy Capitals report.
-This annual independent research project identifies the top 100 U.S. cities that are most challenging for allergy sufferers to live in during the spring.
+This annual independent research project identifies the top 100 U.S. cities that are most challenging for allergy sufferers to live in during the spring, based on:

 Drum roll please…the number-one spring allergy capital was determined to be Jackson, Mississippi.
 On its website, the AAFA notes that this finding is part of a trend that the study has revealed over the years: the top spot for allergies is always a southern city.
 While just missing the top three spots last year (the city was ranked fourth in 2012), a high pollen score and the greatest use of allergy meds per patient landed Jackson at the top of 2013’s list.